-(1) Students must receive a grade of not less than B- in BIOCH 200, 310, 320, and 330 and C in all other BIOCH courses credited toward the minimum number required for the degree.
-318

-- (2) Students should consult the Department of Biochemistry regarding selecting options throughout the course of the program. - (3) Recommended science options for second year include BIOL 207; MICRB 265; GENET 270 and 275; PHYSL 210 or 211; PMCOL 201. - (4) Recommended mathematical or physical science options include MATH 214 and 215; CHEM 371 and 373; PHYS 212 and 213; STAT 141 or 151; or approved CMPUT courses. - (5) Recommended science options for third and fourth year include BIOCH 450, 455, and 460; MICRB 311 or 415; PHYSL 210 or 211; IMIN 200; PMCOL 305; - (6) BIOCH 410, 420, 430, 441, 450, 455, and 460 are offered only in alternating years.
+- (1) Students must receive a grade of not less than B- in BIOCH 200, 310, 320, and 330 and C in all other BIOCH courses credited toward the minimum number required for the degree. - (2) Students should consult the Department of Biochemistry regarding selecting options throughout the course of the program. - (3) Recommended science options for second year include BIOL 207; MICRB 265; GENET 270 and 275; PHYSL 210 or 211; PMCOL 201. - (4) Recommended mathematical or physical science options include MATH 214 and 215; CHEM 371 and 373; PHYS 212 and 213; STAT 141 or 151; or approved CMPUT courses - (5) Recommended science options for third and fourth year include BIOCH 450, 455, and 460; MICRB 311 or 415; PHYSL 210 or 211; IMIN 200; PMCOL 305; and BIOL 380. - (6) BIOCH 410, 420, 430, 441, 450, 455, and 460 are offered only in alternating years.
 Check the Registration Courses menu at www.registrar.ualberta.ca for courses offered in the current year.

-Biological Sciences 183.3
+183.3 Biological Sciences

 All students in Honors and Specialization programs in Biological Science take a common core of four BIOL courses in the first and second years.
-Thereafter, they follow the course sequence of one of the areas of concentration in either Honors or Specialization in Biological Sciences identified in §§183.3.4.
-Students must declare an area of concentration and follow the appropriate course sequence.
+Thereafter, they follow the course sequence of one of the areas of concentration in either Honors or Specialization in Biological Sciences identified in §183.3.4 Students must declare an area of concentration and follow the appropriate course sequence.
 The title of the area of concentration will appear on their degree.
-Specific course requirements of Honors students: BIOL 499, a directed research project, is required for Honors students.
-The research project must be conducted on a topic appropriate to the student's area of concentration.
+Additional course requirements for Honors students include BIOL 499 and program specific courses.
+BIOL 499, a directed research project, must be conducted on a topic appropriate to the student's area of concentration.
 BIOL 499 is a recommended option for Specialization students.